getnexusapp/.github/profile/README.md

 **License**
 ---

-Nexus is proprietary, closed-source software owned by **Nawrass Andaloussi Dahman**.
+Nexus is proprietary, closed-source software developed and owned by **Nawrass Andaloussi Dahman**.
 This organization does not host the app's source code.
 The repositories here are for release notes, documentation, and community support.
 Use of the Nexus application is governed by the **Nexus End User License Agreement (EULA)**.

 For more information: